"Historic hotel next to Phoenix Convention Center"

 Opened in 1928 as the first fully air-conditioned high-rise hotel in the Southwest, this downtown Phoenix hotel once played …More

 Great amenities, convenient central location and comfortable room with city views are reasons I chose and enjoyed staying at the Kimpton Palomar.
 Staff is professional, friendly and accommodating, setting me up with a printer when I needed it and mailing my postcard.
 Room service and food also excellent!

 Traveller from Europe

 Opened in 2012, this Phoenix boutique hotel is part of the CityScape shopping, dining, and nightlife complex.
 Chase Field and …More

-Located in Central Phoenix - Downtown, this hotel is within 3 mi (5 km) of Town and Country Shopping Center, Sunnyslope …More
+Situated in Phoenix, this hotel is within 2 mi (3 km) of Town and Country Shopping Center, Biltmore Fashion Park, and Arizona …More

 Pocket Guide: Phoenix Central Phoenix - Downtown Hotels

 Red-rock mountains offset the downtown skyline.
 Many of the city’s events take place in Copper Square, including the Phoenix Convention Center, the US Airways Center, and Chase Field.
 Nearby, lawmakers convene at the Arizona State Capitol.
 Other area cultural institutions include the Phoenix Art Museum, the Heard Museum, the Phoenix Zoo, and the Arizona Science Center.